kristianmandrup/require-magic/README.markdown

 require 'require_me' # include both the static require helpers and the DSL require language require 'require_dsl'  # alternatively only include require_dsl (the DSL language)

-# enter subfolder 'mira'
-Folder.enter 'mira' do |folder|
-  # from new location, enter a subdir
-  folder.enter 'subdir' do |path|  # mira/subdir
+Folder.enter 'mira' do |folder| # enter subfolder 'mira' `# from new location, enter a subdir` folder.enter 'subdir' do |path|  # mira/subdir
     folder.all('**/*.rb').except(/sound\/*.rb/).require
   end

-  # from new location, enter a subdir
   folder.enter 'another/subdir' do |path|
-    # use file blobs here
+    folder.all('**/*.rb').require # use file blobs here
-    folder.all('**/*.rb').require
   end

-  # from new location, enter a subdir
   folder.enter 'a_subdir' do |path|
-    # matching and except are to be used as include and exclude filters
+    `# matching and except are to be used as include and exclude filters
     # they each take a list containing regular expressions and strings
-    # string arguments are postfixed with .rb internally if not present
+    # string arguments are postfixed with .rb internally if not present`
     folder.all('blip/**/*.rb').matching(/_mixin.rb/, /.*\/power/).except(/sound/, /disco/).require

     folder.enter 'sub_a' do |path|